-Most expression types used in mappings are built to work with deltas
+Many expression types used in mappings are built to work with deltas

-path expressions) and they do it correctly and efficiently.
+path expressions), and they do it correctly and efficiently.

-However scripting expressions are different.
+However, scripting expressions are different.

 Scripting languages are not designed to work with deltas.

-Therefore we need a little trick to make them work correctly with deltas without sacrificing the simplicity and convenience of traditional scripting approach: Scripting expression is usually evaluated individually for every applicable value.
+Therefore, we need a little trick to make them work correctly with deltas without sacrificing the simplicity and convenience of traditional scripting approach: Scripting expression is usually evaluated individually for every applicable value.

-Script Expression Sources
+Declaration of Script Expression Sources

 For the scripting expression to work correctly the mapping must be able to identify what was changed and which part of the change is important for the script.

 E.g. it is not sufficient to know that user properties